epilys/kitkat/README.md

       --sunmoon              show sun or moon phase depending on the hour --moon                 show only moon phase
       --date                 show month date
+      --dog                  show an italian greyhound named Gaius Octavius Maximus instead of a cat

       OFFSET format is [+-]{0,1}\d\d:\d\d, e.g: 02:00 or -03:45 or +00:00
 ```